 Foster Self-Reflection and Planning

-We all benefit from guided reflection that is connected with planning for the future.
+We all benefit from a guided reflection that is connected with planning for the future.
 The end of a unit or semester is a great moment for instructors to guide students in thoughtful, goal-oriented reflection.
-It’s easy to reflect in a way that is not particularly useful — we see this kind of reflection when students apologize for their poor work and promise to do better.
-The students are sincere, and they feel badly, but they haven’t been able to take those broad general feelings and intentions and turn them into action.

-In class, at the beginning of a new unit or the beginning of a semester, lead students through a simple pair / share or small group activity that is structured around a series of basic questions.
+In class, at the end of a unit or semester, lead students through a simple pair / share or small group activity that is structured around a series of basic questions.

-1. Write for a few minutes about what went well.
+1. Write for a few minutes about what went well with ___ activity.
 Be specific and identify at least three things that went well.

 2. Look at those things that went well — why were you successful?
 What were the actions you took, or the events that occurred, that enabled that success?